Martinmartak1337/go/README.md

 # go
-The MSpock.go file is ransomware (is malicious) and i'am not responsible for any damages caused by it.
+The MSpockfinale.go file is ransomware (is malicious) and i'am not responsible for any damages caused by it.